Starting over at 45 with nothing is bound to be daunting.

 Here’s where you need to decide to change and aim for your goals.

 Figure out the gap between your goals and reality.

 Here’s where the reality check might come in and the risk that it demotivates you.

-It’s an important step to check where you are now and what is and is not working for you.
+It’s important to check where you are now and what is and is not working for you.

 If you want to have six-pack abs or at least abs, then looking at what you are currently doing might help uncover what’s going wrong.

 If there are relationships that are not helping you grow or encourage the things you don’t want, it might be time to re-examine them and decide to make some changes.

 Physical – want to be in better health?
 Is it going to take more or less of something that you are currently doing?

 - Time to eat better – why not give it a go now?